TomasHubelbauer/svg-screencast/readme.md

 ## Features

-- Allows accepting screenshots either ahead of time (bulk) or streamed real-time
+### Allows the caller to provide screenshots in real time or bulk using the API

+SVG Screencast has only a single argument: an asynchronous iterator providing screenshots as quickly or slowly as the caller wants.
+This supports both ahead of time (bulk) and real-time usages.

-- Updates the changed regions only (primitive pixel-diff algorithm as of now)
+### Updates the changed regions only (basic optimizations done, advanced WIP)

+SVG Screencast optimizes the generated file size by using an algorithm for change detection in the screenshots which results in small patches from one screenshot to the next instead of a whole screenshot each time, ultimately resulting in small file sizes.

+More improvements to the motion detection algorithm are underway.

-- Produces SVGs playable in MarkDown/SVG preview on GitHub and in VS Code
+### Produces SVGs playable in MarkDown/SVG preview on GitHub and in VS Code

+The support for SVG Screencast generated files is great, you can essentially use the generated files wherever an image is accepted in MarkDown or HTML documents.

-- Uses standard SVG and CSS features resulting in great support (even Safari)
+### Uses standard SVG and CSS features resulting in great support (even Safari)

+SVG Screencast deliberately uses only the most basic SVG and CSS features ensuring that support for the general files is wide and stable.

+### Produces very nicely compressible text files taking little space to transmit

+The SVG format is a text-based one and that makes it very suitable for GZIP compression utilized by many web servers today.
+Normally, a SVG Screencast file will take only half its size to transmit over the network when compressed.

-## Limitations
+## Non-Goals / Limitations

+### Does not offer screen recording or video conversion out of the box by design

+SVG Screencast has a video conversion tool in its developer tools, but it is only rudimentary.
+Officially, it is recommended to pre-process the source media into screenshots either ahead of time or on the fly using a dedicated and well suited tool.

-- Does not produce minimal file sizes yet, a smarter algorithm is in the works
+### Does not produce minimal file sizes yet, a smarter algorithm is in the works

+Advanced motion detection algorithm is in the works.
+Also, more things than are currently done will be possible to do using animations instead of patches, which will also improve file size even further.

-- Does not have interactivity of any kind (play/pause, restart, fade scrubbar based on pointer hover), SVG embedded through `img` won't run JavaScript
+### Does not have interactivity of any kind (play/pause, restart, fade scrubbar)

-- Does not show the mouse cursor at the moment (a solution is in the works tho)
+The SVG Screencast generated files should be thought of as images, not videos, so they do not offer any UI or interactivity.
+They also do not support sounds.

+This is both a design choice and a technical limitation, as SVGs embedded thru an `img` element will not run JavaScript - they have to be embedded directly in the HTML for that.

 ## Development